Looking for a prayer for someone having surgery?

 Dear God, We thank you that you are our Healer and you care about all things that concern us.
 We ask you to be with _____ as they go into surgery and fill them with peace and hope.
 Be with the surgical team and all those who will interact with ____.
 May they be rested and fully focused on the surgical procedure.
 We pray against interruptions, distractions, mistakes, and adverse reactions to medications or anesthetics.
 Grant a speedy recovery and good pain control with full return of function and no complications.
 In the name of Jesus we pray.
 Amen.

 What about you?
 Have you experienced answered prayers for surgery?
 How did God move?
-I’d love to hear your story so feel free to leave a comment below.
+I’d love to hear your story so feel free to comment at the end of the article.

 - Powerful Answered Prayers (+10 Real Life Examples)